What is a copy style guide? (aka. brand copywriting guidelines)

 It’s like the big sibling of the copy style guide, encompassing all aspects of your brand’s look and feel.

-A brand guide typically includes:
+A brand guide (not to be confused with ‘brand copywriting guidelines’) typically includes:

 • Logo usage and variations